msample/envoy-filter-example/inject.rst

 timeout_ms
   *(optional, number)* maximum milliseconds to wait for the gRPC injection response before simply passing the request upstream without injecting any headers.
+Defaults to 120.
+Minimum value is 1

 Failures
 ========

 If header injection fails due to gRPC timeout etc. the request will be passed through as-is and no headers injected.
 Not all internal endpoints may need authentication or whatever was being injected.
-However, consideration is being given to adding *failure_header_name* and *failure_header_value* configuraiton options as a header name and value to include in the upstream request if injection failure occurs.